gardener/etcd-backup-restore/docs/proposals/design.md

 ## Goal

 Main goal of this project to provide a solution to make [etcd] instance backing the kubernetes cluster robust to failures.
 Etcd data is backed up at regular intervals.
-The etcd instance runs on a Seed Kubernetes cluster and stores the state of the Shoot Kubernetes clusters.
+The etcd instance runs on a Gardener Seed Kubernetes cluster and stores the state of the Gardener Shoot Kubernetes clusters.
 In case of etcd instance failures, the etcd instance is reconciled and in the extreme case restored from the latest non-corrupt backup available.

 ## Non Goal